-BE IT FURTHER RESOLVED, that the Chief Financial Officer be and she is hereby authorized to make payments under said Agreement upon certification by the Director, Engineering, that such payments are in order."
+BE IT FURTHER RESOLVED, that the Chief Financial Officer be and she is hereby authorized to make payments upon the terms of the Agreement upon certification by the Director, Engineering, that such payments are in order."

 AVIATION 3.
+D. (1)

-D. (1) PAGE -2-
+PAGE -2-